tadas-subonis/dev-tasubo-com-blog/_posts/2020-06-15-underappreciated-superpower-a-look-into-useful-testing.md

 All good developers keep constantly learning about the domain they are working in.
-The abstractions they've created in the beginning might seem naive later or just plain wrong and it is going to be extremely useful to refactor them using new understanding.
+The abstractions they've created in the beginning might seem naive later or just plain wrong and it is going to be extremely useful to refactor them using the new understanding.

 A good test-suite is an enabler for change.
 Even making major refactorings with